SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ---

+### Mini Map Detail
+**File**: `modules/GeneralPagaes/Map/MiniMapDetail.tsx`
+This component renders a small map.
+It allows for visualizing one or more coordinates either as a marker (for a single coordinate) or a polyline (for multiple coordinates)

+---

+### 2.2.
+Diagram
+This folder contains components for Georeferencing documents on diagram:

 ### Diagram
 **File**: `modules/GeneralPagaes/Diagram/Diagram.tsx`
 The component displays a graphical representation of documents and their connections as nodes and edges, respectively.
 The component also provides various interactive features and contextual tools to enhance the user experience

+---

+### Diagram Wrapper
+**File**: `modules/GeneralPagaes/Diagram/DiagramWrapper.tsx`
+The component handles the data fetching, processing, and initialization logic for a diagramming interface.

 ---